MilkeeyCat/ddnet_protocol/docs/msg_game.md

 } DDNetMsgSvBroadcast;
 ```

-sent by the server
-and displayed in the middle of the screen as white text
+Sent by the server and displayed in the middle of the screen as white text.

 # DDNetMsgSvChat